WAGO/mysql/README.md

 docker run --link mysql:db -p 8080:8080 adminer
 ```
 2. Open your browser on http://host:8080/
-3. Login and test mysql db.
+3. Login and test MySQL db.

 ### Node-Red
 Or use Wago-Node-Red containers with node-red-node-mysql nodes.